o3de/community/process-docs-and-markdown/discord-moderation-guidelines.md

 1. **Maintaining a Safe Environment** - Moderators are responsible for removing harmful or offensive content and enforcing rules that promote a safe and positive community for all users.
 2. **Preventing Harassment and Abuse** - Moderators play a crucial role in preventing and addressing harassment and abuse within the community.
 They are responsible for responding to reports of abusive behavior and taking appropriate action to address the issue.
-3. F**ostering Positive Interactions** - Moderators can help create a positive and welcoming community by encouraging users to treat each other with respect and kindness.
+3. **Fostering Positive Interactions** - Moderators can help create a positive and welcoming community by encouraging users to treat each other with respect and kindness.
 4. **Promoting Inclusivity and Diversity** - Moderators can help promote inclusivity and diversity by ensuring that all members of the community feel welcome and included.
 5. **Upholding the Community Standards** - Moderators are responsible for enforcing the community's standards and guidelines.
 This includes removing content or users that violate the rules and promoting a healthy and positive community.